 - Planning, Organizing, and Resource Management – The experience and thoughtfulness to establish strategic goals and accomplish them in a well-thought-out manner through the use of limited time, money, and other resources.

 - Accountability and Customer Focus – The capacity to conduct decision making with honesty, professionalism, and transparent accountability standards and to anticipate and understand customer needs, wants, and expectations with a strong commitment to delivering exceptional service.

 - Self-Starting and Resilient – The patience and dedication to overcome obstacles and the drive to advance IU Cinema’s mission on a daily basis with energy and creativity and without significant external direction, fully appreciating short-, medium-, and long-term efforts.

 Experience equivalent to a master’s degree and significant senior leadership positions in a cultural or higher education setting are required (advanced degree preferred).
 A track record of results-oriented success in overseeing dynamic and multifaceted artistic planning, building donor relationships, securing public and private funding, and navigating multilevel bureaucracies is necessary.
 Qualified candidates will have experience managing and leading collaborative public programming in a university (or comparable) environment with a vision toward internally and externally continuing IU Cinema’s momentum.
-Thorough knowledge of cinema and access to networks in the professional film industry are essential.
+Thorough knowledge of cinema, including current strategies for virtual distribution, and access to networks in the professional film industry are strongly preferred.
 Nonprofit governance expertise and university academic experience are greatly appreciated.

 Compensation and Benefits